List of characters in mythology novels by Rick Riordan: Apollo / Lester Papadopoulos

 Apollo, in the mortal form of Lester Papadopoulos, serves as the main protagonist of The Trials of Apollo series.

 In The Heroes of Olympus, Apollo's Roman descendant Octavian promises the god many things for blessing his prophetic skills, which leads to the Olympians' distraction from the true threat of Gaia, and to the resurgence of Python.
 As a result, the Delphic Oracle ceases to function, effectively halting demigod quests, and Zeus punishes Apollo.
 Zeus's punishment consists of making Apollo mortal, though he retains most of his personality and some more minor powers.
 This punishment is revealed in The Trials of Apollo.
 In his mortal form, Apollo's name is Lester Papadopoulos.
 Apollo has to adjust to a life of mortality and questing to regain his former powers and lifestyle.

-Following a meeting with two thugs in Manhattan, Apollo encounters a demigod called Meg McCaffrey, who claims him as her servant until he regains his godhood.
+Following a meeting with two thugs sent by Nero in Manhattan, Apollo encounters a demigod called Meg McCaffrey, who claims him as her servant until he regains his godhood.
 Apollo is released by Meg after the revelation of her alliance with his enemy.
+His quest to become a god again is to liberate the oracles and face down his demons and the brutal mistakes he's made.
+Apollo is a truly flawed yet humorous character with a deeper capacity for growth and love than even his blameful, punishing father Zeus realizes.

-As Lester, Apollo is a 16-year-old teenager with curly brown hair, blue eyes, acne, and a flabby torso.
-He is narcissistic, prideful, and arrogant, but does his best to not be a burden on others.
-His mortal transformation makes him realize how miserable humans are in facing the gods.
-In particular, he grows to deeply care for Meg and resolves to be with her despite the difficulties involved.
-After killing Python in The Tower of Nero, Apollo is reinstated as a god, but is changed for the better by his time as a mortal.
-He is bisexual.
+As Lester, Apollo is a 16-year-old teenager with curly brown hair, blue eyes, acne, and a "flabby" torso.
+He is narcissistic, prideful, and arrogant.
+His mortal transformation makes him empathize with mortals and reaches a higher understanding of the worth of life, the meaning of death, and what it means to be alive.
+In particular, he grows to care for Meg deeply and resolves to be there for her despite the difficulties involved.
+After killing Python in The Tower of Nero, Apollo is reinstated as a god but is changed for the better by his time as a mortal, having grown up and established real relationships with his children and others.
+He doesn't define himself sexually but has been in relationships with both females and males.